microsoft/TypeScript-New-Handbook/Everyday Types.md

 ```
 Here, we annotated the parameter with a type with two properties - `x` and `y` - which are both of type `number`.
 You can use `,` or `;` to separate the properties, and the last separator is optional either way.

+The type part of each property is also optional.
+If you don't specify a type, it will be assumed to be `any`.

 This example used an object type *anonymously*, that is, without giving it a name.
 This can be convenient, but more often, you'll want to give these types names so that you can refer to them in multiple places.